mediachain/mediachain/docs/kittengrad.md

 form of a `JournalEntry` immediately.
 Now they return a transaction id, which will be included in some `JournalEntry` in a future block streamed through the `journalStream` interface.
-The stream interface itself changes to only emit commited block events instead of individual entries.
+The stream interface itself changes to only emit committed block events instead of individual entries.

 ## Transactor Implementation